Faizaan790/Solved_List/README.md

 # Problem-Solving Favorites

-This is a list of favorite coding problems from platforms like LeetCode and HackerRank, along with their corresponding solutions.
+This is a list of my favorite coding problems from platforms like LeetCode and HackerRank, along with their corresponding solutions.

 ## List of Problems